CarlosEduJs/CarlosEduJs/README.md

 Front-end developer passionate about creating engaging web experiences.
 With a solid foundation in HTML, CSS, and JavaScript, now focused on mastering React and Next.js to build modern and dynamic applications.
 Always seeking new challenges and continuous learning.

-* 🌍  I'm based in Maranhão
+* 🌍  I'm based in Brazil
 * ✉️  You can contact me at [carloseduardogit@gmail.com](mailto:carloseduardogit@gmail.com)
 * 🧠  I'm learning Nextjs